 Upon graduation, each student is given a red brick along with their degree certificates.
 The Keble Ball is planned by the student committee to coincide with the day-long graduation ceremony in Trinity term week 2.

-Keble fields a number of sports teams including successful rugby ones that won the intercollegiate league for five seasons in a row.
+Keble also fields a number of sports teams, including successful rugby teams that have won the intercollegiate league for five seasons in a row.
 The Colege also competes annually in Torpids and Summer Eights regattas.

 Where is Keble College?